fineanmol/plant-tree/README.md

-🌳 Updated on Wed, 03 Sep 2025 08:06:31 GMT
+🌱 Updated on Wed, 03 Sep 2025 17:15:07 GMT

-> "The best error message is the one that never shows up."
+> "Code is like humor.
+When you have to explain it, it's bad."